Home

 After several months, Pasiphae gave birth to Asterius, the world's first minotaur.

-Minos freaked out and made Daedalus build a giant maze called The Labyrinth.
-He then forced his new stepson to live in the Labyrinth forever, sending seven young men and seven young women each year into the maze to end up as food for the minotaur.
+Minos freaked out and forced Daedalus to build a giant maze called The Labyrinth.
+He then forced his new stepson to live in the Labyrinth forever, sending seven young men and seven young women each year into the maze to serve as food for the minotaur.

 Eventually the original Minotaur's days came to an end when one of the seven youths, Theseus, eventually got to the end of the maze, and killed the minotaur.